Trekking in Nepal during January

 Trekking in Nepal in January

 January is the middle of winter and the coldest month in Nepal.
-Most people do not go trekking in Nepal for several reasons, such as fearing the extreme cold, heavy snowfall, which raises concerns about safety.
+Most people do not go trekking in Nepal for several reasons, such as fearing the extreme cold, heavy snowfall, which raises safety concerns.
 Little do they know that January is one of the best months to go trekking not only in Nepal’s lower altitude trek such as the Ghorepani route, Mardi Himal, Everest Panorama but also some of the well-trodden paths such as Gokyo Lakes and Everest Base Camp or Everest Base Camp or Annapurna circuit with Tilicho lake.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.

 A friend and I personally did a winter trek of Annapurna Circuit with Tilicho Lake this January with relative ease.
-These days most lodges have Internet connections with WIFI facilities; it is easy to check the weather forecast in advance.
+Most lodges have Internet connections with WIFI facilities; it is easy to check the weather forecast in advance.
 The online weather apps claimed temperatures to be -18 in places like Manang 3500 meters or even -24 on the Thorong La pass at 5416 meters.
 We were warm with our sleeping bags and an extra blanket.
 We were comfortable walking during the day and even perspired on uphill climbs.
 It is always better to be over-prepared rather than underprepared.

 What to expect while trekking in January?